 With a lineage stretching back to 105 AD, printmaking stands as one of the oldest practices in art.
 Part of this longevity lies with its diverseness.
 As technology evolves, so does printmaking, with every generation of artists forging new ways to express their visions.
-And collectors rejoice, recognising prints as among the most fruitful and thrilling avenues for collecting fine art.
+And collectors rejoice, recognizing prints as among the most fruitful and thrilling avenues for collecting fine art.

 What is an original print?

 Printmaking as an original form of art can be misunderstood.
-The confusion often stems from a conflation of 'original' with 'one-of-a-kind.
+The confusion often stems from a conflation of 'original' with 'one-of-a-kind'.
 In the case of printmaking however, repetition is core.